TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 1/Luke 1.77.md

 ---

-To give knowledge of salvation unto his people In the remission of their sins,
+to give knowledge of salvation to his people by the remission of their sins,